 12 balls puzzle: You have 12 balls identical in looks with one fake

-12 balls weigh 3 times to find the one fake.
+Find the fake among 12 balls in 3 weighs.
 All 12 balls look same and you have a pan balance with no weights.
-Time to solve the 12 balls puzzle 40 mins.

 Can you find all possible ways to solve the puzzle?

-No time limit for this one as well as no solution from us.
+No time limit for this one and no solution from us.
 It’s only for you, if you are curious.

 What should be the best plan for first weighing?

 Should you first weigh 6 against 6 balls?
 That will cause all 12 balls suspect after first weighing—the number of suspect balls not reduced at all except that the balls are split into two groups of 6 containing the lighter or the heavier ball.

 Dealing with 12 suspect balls even if divided into two groups with only two remaining weighing attempts should be impossible.